model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   annotations, though no target may occur in `S_TARGET`s and `V_TARGET`s simultaneously.

-- For mutually recursive functions using `stub_verified` kani will check their contracts in non-deterministic order and assume each time the respective other check succeeded.
+- For mutually recursive functions using `stub_verified`, Kani will check their contracts in non-deterministic order and assume each time the respective other check succeeded.